 Completely by accident, I arrived in Panama City on the day of the 100th Anniversary of the Panama Canal opening.
-After four days of touring the pristine San Blas Islands, I was a little reluctant to trade my beach vibes for a trip to see an engineering marvel, but the Panama Canal surprised me by being totally worth the visit.
+After four days of touring the pristine San Blas Islands, I was pretty reluctant to trade my beach vibes for a trip to see an engineering marvel.
+That said, visiting the Panama Canal was surprisingly fascinating.

 Construction on the canal was begun in 1881 by France, but soon stopped due to issues with the engineering and a high worker mortality rate.
 The U.S. took over the project in the early 1900’s, opening the canal official on August 15, 1914 (100 years to the day before I visited!).
 Foreign involvement and control of the canal continued until 1977 and was pretty controversial.

 The canal had an important influence on maritime design—ships had to be built in order to conform to the width of the canal, otherwise, they couldn’t get through.
 The U.S. navy redesigned their WWII-era battleships in order to use the canal.
 Post-war, they began a campaign to widen the locks to allow larger and bulkier ships passage.
 Further work on widening the canal has been in progress for several years.